Office of Social Innovation and Civic Participation: White House Council on Community Solutions

 In 2010, President Obama signed the executive order establishing White House Council for Community Solutions to engage cross sector leaders to identify initiatives that expanded civic participation, helped solve the nation's most serious problems and create new pathways for "Disconnected Youth", 16- to 24-year-olds who are out of school and work.
 First Lady Michelle Obama served as honorary chair of the Council.
 The Council was chaired on a daily basis by former Gates Foundation CEO Patty Stonesifer.
 Its membership included a cross-section of business, nonprofit and community leaders including rock musician Jon Bon Jovi, Starbucks executive Paula Boggs, and eBay CEO John Donahue.

 The Council participated in a series of town hall meetings across the country and conducted considerable research to understand the issues facing this population.
-The Council delivered its Final Report and Recommendations to the President in June 2012.
-One of its recommendations was to reposition the conversation about "Disconnected Youth" to "Opportunity Youth" in order to more appropriate consider these young people as valuable assets who could contribute to economic growth and civic renewal.
+The Council delivered its Final Report and Recommendations to the president in June 2012.
+One of its recommendations was to reposition the conversation about "Disconnected Youth" to "Opportunity Youth" in order to more appropriately consider these young people as valuable assets who could contribute to economic growth and civic renewal.
 The Council also generated additional output, including the creation of toolkit for employers seeking to hire Opportunity Youth.
 It spawned other outcomes, including the launch of the Aspen Forum for Community Solutions headed up by former White House Domestic Policy Advisor Melody Barnes.

 Summer Jobs + and Youth Jobs

-The Administration launched the Summer Jobs + initiative, which provided paid employment opportunities to low-income and disconnected youth and pathways to employment through resume writing workshops, mentorship programs and job shadow days.
+The administration launched the Summer Jobs + initiative, which provided paid employment opportunities to low-income and disconnected youth and pathways to employment through resume writing workshops, mentorship programs and job shadow days.
 Through the initiative, over 300,000 employment opportunities were provided to youth in 2012, over 100,000 of which were paid.

-In April 2013, the President launched the Youth Jobs + initiative.
+In April 2013, the president launched the Youth Jobs + initiative.
 He challenged business, non-profits and government to work together to provide employment opportunities for low-income and disconnected youth that will also aim to reduce youth violence in local communities.
 In September, the White House hosted a convening that focused on youth employment, especially "opportunity youth", people between 18–24 years of age.
 The event recognized and honored employers and nonprofits for innovative work to develop the discipline and skills associated with the employment for the country's youth.